"What Do You Mean By 'Primordial Mother'?"

 This news could not be kept a secret.

-That this state of mind was attained by a mere child without any religious/spiritual background, preparation or effort was an astounding evolutionary breakthrough, to say the least.
+That this state of mind was attained by a mere child without any religious or spiritual background and without any preparation or effort, was an astounding evolutionary breakthrough to say the least!
 That a young kid on his very first attempt achieved it was overwhelming and mind-boggling.
 Something phenomenal had happened and his father was bursting to contain this spectacular spiritual secret.

 Someone had to be told, someone who would believe.